RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 # Instructions for Uninstalling Rubi

-To remove a paclet-based installation of Rubi for Mathematica version 9 or later, issue the command
+To remove a paclet-based installation of Rubi for Mathematica version 9 or later, issue the Mathematica command

 ```
 PacletUninstall["Rubi"]
 ```

-To remove a Rubi package for Mathematica 7 or later, delete the directory named "Rubi" from
+To remove the Rubi package for Mathematica 7 or later, delete the directory named "Rubi" from the directory returned by the Mathematica commmand

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]